 This resource, located at 8721-8729 Flower Avenue, consists of the Flower Theater and three flanking stores.
 The Flower Theater, completed in 1950, was designed by renowned theater architect John J. Zink.
-The resource meets criteria 2b, representing the work of a master; and 2e, as the established and familiar visual feature of the Long

-Branch community.
-The environmental setting extends for the length of the resource and is measured from the Master Planned Right of Way for Flower Avenue to a building depth of 40 feet measured from the front façade of the theater building line.
+The resource meets criteria 2b, representing the work of a master; and 2e, as the established and familiar visual feature of the Long is measured from the Master Planned Right of Way for Flower Avenue to a building depth of 40 feet measured from the front façade of the theater building line.